Victoria’s Secret Model Shanina Shaik Goes Completely Nude On Instagram For International Women’s Day

 Shanina Shaik took to her Instagram page on Friday to share a sizzling snapshot of herself donning nothing at all in honor of International Women’s Day.
 In the photo in question, the Victoria’s Secret model is featured amid vegetation as she poses completely naked while she holds a leaf in front of her.

 Shaik has the side of her body facing the camera as she holds the leaf down, in front of her legs.
 The photo is very NSFW as it leaves nothing to the imagination, but the model did blur her nipples to prevent Instagram from classifying it as a nude.
-She has her head tilted back, as she faces her face toward the sky with her eyes closed.
+She has her head tilted back, as she faces toward the sky with her eyes closed.

 She is posing with her right leg propped forward slightly in front of the left, helping cover herself up.
 Her pose helps accentuate her curves, particularly her booty, while defining her abs.
 Her raven hair is down in loose, natural waves that fall onto her bare back, all the way to her derriere because of her tilted head.
 The 28-year-old model is posing in a clearing around sunset, with tall, green trees and other vegetation featuring in the background.